espruino/Espruino/targets/esp8266/docs/05-User_Guide.md

 By completion, this documentation will be polished and placed in the code itself so that automated documentation generation will work.

 A module called `wifi` encapsulates the WiFi functions.
-An instance of `WiFi` is returned using:
+An instance of `wifi` is returned using:

     var wifi = require("wifi");